Drizzle vs Kysely in 2026: SQL-First ORMs Compared

 TL;DR

 Drizzle if you need schema definition + migrations; Kysely if you want a pure query builder over an existing schema.
-Drizzle (~2M weekly downloads) is a full ORM — define schema in TypeScript, generate migrations, and query.
-Kysely (~800K downloads) is a type-safe query builder — it generates SQL types from an existing database but doesn't manage migrations.
-Both produce excellent TypeScript-typed SQL.
+Drizzle (~2M weekly downloads) is a full ORM — define schema in TypeScript, generate migrations, query with type safety, and deploy to edge runtimes.
+Kysely (~800K downloads) is a type-safe SQL query builder — it generates excellent TypeScript types from an existing database schema but doesn't manage migrations or schema evolution.
+Both produce idiomatic SQL with no hidden N+1 queries or magic abstractions.

 Key Takeaways